ifyyegwim/MERN-STACK-IMPLEMENTATION/README.md

 We wrote a frontend application using React.js that communicates with a backend application written using Expressjs.
 We also created a Mongodb backend for storing tasks in a database.

-A SIMPLE TO-DO APPLICATION HAS BEEN SUCESSFULLY DEPLOYED USING MERN STACK 🥳 We wrote a frontend application using React.js that communicates with a backend application written using Expressjs.
-We also created a Mongodb b
+A SIMPLE TO-DO APPLICATION HAS BEEN SUCESSFULLY DEPLOYED USING MERN STACK 🥳